KarmaComputing/git-automation/README.md

 # Git repo automation (Github)

 - Do you keep changing the same settings on new repos?
-- It that getting tedious?
+- Is that getting tedious?
 - This automated the process!

 Automatically add to your repos: